olexatourko/open-tech-pay/README.md

  employee benefits, specific tools used in a job, years with current employer, total number of employers during career, etc...
 - Anonymous and verified submissions: using any email, or using a "verified" email based on whitelisted domains.
 Specific emails addresses will never be shared.
 - Segmented data by year - allow multiple submissions from the same sources every year in order to keep the data up to date.
-- A side tool for valuing non-salary benefits using [NPV](https://www.investopedia.com/terms/n/npv.asp) calculations.
+- (TODO) A side tool for valuing non-salary benefits using [NPV](https://www.investopedia.com/terms/n/npv.asp) calculations.

 ![Preview](https://github.com/olestourko/open-pay/raw/master/preview.png)